Honouring IWA’s Distinguished Departed Pioneers and

 His successor in 1996 was Tom Keinath from the US, at that time the largest country member, further expanded the world view of the Association and moved the emphasis towards a strong academic input with a renewed emphasis on the fundamental science of processes and for improved education in this area.

-In 1998, Piet Odendaal became the IAWQ President.
+Piet Odendaal became the IAWQ President in 1998.
 As a leader of a large public research organisation in South Africa he re-emphasised the relationship between research and operations.
 The coincidental leadership of IWSA with a South African President foreshadowed the concept of integrated management of water systems and integration of the Associations.

 There were many winds of change in the water industry.
 The EU enacted the Water Framework Directive which introduced pollution load management for river basins including lakes and the affected coastal waters in order to prevent eutrophication.
 IAWQ became more closely aligned with IAHR (International Association for Hydro-Environment Engineering and Research), WWC (World Water Council) and the role of groundwater in water supply.